chrislemke/ChatFred/README.md

 - **Always copy to clipboard**: If enabled, all of ChatFred's replies will be copied to the clipboard automatically.
 Default: `on`.
 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.

-## Troubleshooting 🛠️
+## Troubleshooting ⛑️
+After you received an error (🚨), you can ask ChatFred: `what does that even mean?` to get more information about it.
+If this prompt is too long for you - find some alternatives in the [`custom_prompts.py`](https://github.com/chrislemke/ChatFred/blob/main/workflow/src/custom_prompts.py) file.

-If you have any problems with the workflow, the first thing you could do is having a look at the `ChatFred_Error.log` file.
+You can also have a look at the `ChatFred_Error.log` file.
 It is placed in the workflow's data directory which you find here: `~/Library/Application Support/Alfred/Workflow Data/`.
-When you run the workflow in the [Workflow Debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/) every error will be logged here, together with some relevant information.
-Maybe this helps you to solve the problem.
+Every error will be logged there, together with some relevant information.
+Maybe this helps to solve your problem.
 If not, please [open an issue](https://github.com/chrislemke/ChatFred/issues/new) and add the needed information from the `ChatFred_Error.log` file.

 ## Safety best practices 🛡️
 Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
 Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).